Scolding Customers Is Never a Good Strategy

 We all run into situations where our clients and potential clients will choose a competitive company.
 They always have their reasons – and whether or not we agree with them, we need to respect them.
 There is never, ever a payoff in scolding customers, or trying to make them feel bad.

 In our case, we can’t say for sure how long we will stay with the new provider.
-Maybe a month, maybe ten years.
-One thing for sure, though, when we do switch, we know what company we won’t be looking at.
+Maybe a month, maybe twenty years.
+One thing for sure, though, if we do switch, we know what company we won’t be revisiting.
 The salesperson’s rant might have made her feel good for a few minutes, but how much did it cost her company?